IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 ### Auto

-When columns are set to `auto` the behaviour is the same as when using pixels the only difference is the size of the column is not a fixed value like in pixels but rather adjusts to fit the longest word in the column.
-Empty areas are possible.
+When columns are set to `auto` their size adjusts to fit the longest word in the column.
+Empty areas are possible if there are cells with very short values, while other cells have very long ones.
+In this scenario, all cells in the column would adjust to take the width of the cell with the longest value.

 <img src="../../images/grid_sizing/columns-150px-empty-area-v2.jpg" style="width: 80%"/>